xolvio/qualityfaster/content/TESTING-SUCCESS-FACTORS.md

 If you must write test scripts, then you should use Mocha, because then you remove the translation layer and have access to the proper software engineering tools and concepts.

 Basically, these artifacts are an anti-pattern of the Specification by Example technique, and once you understand the former, you will not go back.
-In the mean time, repeate after me: "I will never write a test script using Gherkin".
+In the mean time, repeat after me: "I will never write a test script using Gherkin".
 Say it 10 times!

 ### Lesson #3: The Top Layers of the Testing Pyramid
 You've probably heard of unit and end-to-end testing, and perhaps you have a clear distinction between integration and acceptance tests in your mind.
 Unfortunately, there is not a widely accepted set of definitions for the different test types, and they vary from team to team.
 One definition everyone can agree on is that of a unit test: When a System Under Test (SUT) is a single unit of code, like a function in JavaScript, the test that exercises that SUT is a unit test.
 However when we get into integration tests vs service tests vs acceptance tests vs end-to-end tests, the dichotomy is blurred.